TISUnion/QuickBackupM/README_en.md

 ]
 ```

-A list of world folder that you want to backup.
+A list of world folder that you want to back up.
 For vanilla there should be only 1 folder.

 For not vanilla server like bukkit or paper, there are 3 folders.
 You can write like:

 ```
 "world_names": [